 Leaves are alternate, thin, lance shaped with the underside with dense short hair, longer hair on the midrib, the entire leaf very soft to the touch.
 Leaves are generally stalkless but larger basal leaves may have a short winged stalk.
-Leaves below the floral array also have a few coarse but shape pointed teeth and will have a pair of small wing-like growths at the stem.
+Leaves below the floral array also have a few coarse but sharp pointed teeth and will have a pair of small wing-like growths at the stem.
 More basal leaves are usually dropped by flowering time.

 The floral array is a loose open panicle of spreading to ascending branches with the flowers occurring in small clusters.

 Flowers: The small flowers are 1/3 to 1/2 inch wide and composed of two floret types.
 The outer ray florets have from 15 to 26 white rays.
 These are pistillate and fertile.
 They surround 12 to 25 disc florets.
 The disc florets are tubular with a 5-lobed yellow corolla (sometimes cream color), the tips of the lobes, which are rather long, are pointed and flare outward, similar to many other aster disc florets.
 Toward flower maturity these turn reddish-purplish in color.
 Disc florets have 5 stamens that tightly surround the single style which has appendages at its tip.
 The style is exserted from the corolla throat when the floret opens.
 Anthers are a darker shade of yellow and turn reddish at maturity.
 The flower stalk has some small leaf-like bracts, hairy, which grade into 4 to 6 series of phyllaries around the flowerhead.
 The phyllaries are unequal in size, narrow and linear in an overlapping series with the outer ones the shortest.
 Each has a green mid-rib terminating in a pointed diamond shape tip.
 Tips are usually appressed, but sometimes spreading.